xiaoliable/xiaoliable.github.io/_posts/2015-04-23-Fancy-ML-Books.md

 * __Multiple View Geometry in Computer Vision__
 ![lip_image006](/img/2015MLBookList/MultipleViewGeometryCV.jpg)
 NOTE: Hartley's this amazing book feed countless doctors and professors.
-There are part codes of this book.
+There are part codes of this book in [ox's vgg website](http://www.robots.ox.ac.uk/~vgg/).
 If you are interesting in it, also you can read "In Defense of the Eight-Point Algorithm" published in 1997.
 This book is very rigorous and its algorithms are not difficult to understand.
 And the best part is the pseudo-code algorithms that is very, very helpful and understanding~

 ---